 - 1. Complete the online application. - 2.
-Submit the one-time \$80 nonrefundable application fee. - 3.
-Submit a current resume. - 4.
+Submit a current resume. - 3.
 Submit two professional recommendations forms (available online) or download the Professional Recommendation form for the Master of Education: Educational Leadership available online.
 (Candidates of the Florida state-approved Master of Education in Educational Leadership degree program professional recommendations should indicate the candidate's instructional experiences and his/her impact on student achievement in his/her own classroom as well as the classrooms of colleagues.
 Recommendation should also discuss the candidate's leadership potential and how this has been demonstrated.
-One must be from their current administrator). - Submit a written statement of 250 words or more that outlines how your educational and career goals match Saint Leo University's program.
-(Candidates of the Florida state-approved Master of Education in Educational Leadership degree program must submit two most recent performance evaluations demonstrating instructional expertise at the effective or highly effective level.) - 6.
-Copy of the applicant's valid professional teaching certificate is required for the M.Ed. in Educational Leadership concentration and the M.Ed. in Reading concentration.
+One must be from their current administrator). - 4.
+Submit a written statement of 250 words or more that outlines how your educational and career goals match Saint Leo University's program.
+(Candidates of the Florida state-approved Master of Education in Educational Leadership degree program must submit two most recent performance evaluations demonstrating instructional expertise at the effective or highly effective level.) - 5.
+Copy of the applicant's valid [JL1] teaching certificate is required for the Florida state approved M.Ed. in Educational Leadership concentration and the M.Ed. in Reading concentration.
 The requirement may be waived for our other graduate education programs.
-Additionally, the M.Ed. in Educational Leadership concentration program requires applicant's to secure a Florida certified principal or Florida certified assistant principal holding educational leadership certification in Florida who is considered highly qualified by their districts to serve as mentor during their program of study, having the individual complete a mentor agreement form. - 7.
-Submit a Transcript Release Form for each regionally accredited college or university you attended or in which you were enrolled, even if you did not complete a full academic term.
-Submit your Transcript Release Form(s) directly to the Office of Graduate Admission.
-Graduates or former students of Saint Leo University do not need to submit transcripts if they have been previously submitted and are on file.
-Download the Graduate Transcript Release Form - 8.
-If applicable, submit GRE or MAT scores.
-You do not need to submit these scores if you earned a 3.0 or higher GPA in your last 60 credit hours of upper division work that led to a bachelor's degree from a regionally accredited institution.
-If you did not, you must submit an official Graduate Record Examination (GRE) with a minimum score of 1000 (or its equivalent) or a Miller Analogies Test (MAT) with a minimum score of 410 (or 68th percentile).
-Test scores more than five years old are usually not accepted.
+Additionally, the M.Ed. in Educational Leadership concentration program requires applicants to secure a Florida certified principal or Florida certified assistant principal holding educational leadership certification in Florida who is considered highly qualified by their districts to serve as their mentor during their program of study, having the individual complete a mentor agreement form. - 6.
+Official transcripts from all postsecondary institutions previously attended sent directly to the Graduate Admissions Office from the former institution, unless otherwise notified by a University official.
+Transcripts from foreign institutions must be either evaluated by the Graduate Admissions Office or a NACES approved evaluation service.
+Graduates or former Saint Leo University students do not need to submit transcripts if they have been previously submitted and are on file at the University.